On client calls, one of the promises I make to them is, “I’ll write product-led content for you.”

 After keyword research, you should have a few topics you want to write about in a few days or weeks.

-5. Determine how your product fits into a content piece
+5. Position your product for each content piece

 6. Write helpful product-led content that builds trust